t9md/atom-smalls/README.md

   'ctrl-;': 'smalls:start'

 # Optional.
-# By this setting we can speedily start jump with minimal hand movement.
+# By this setting you can speedily start jump with minimal finger movement.
 # Limitation: You can't search `;` itself with smalls..
 'atom-text-editor.smalls.search':
   ';': 'smalls:jump'